Understanding farming’s most valuable asset is important to everyone in agribusiness, especially Australia’s farmers.

 About the report

-If you would like a hard copy of the report, please fill in the form below.
+If you would like a copy of the National Australian Farmland Values report, please complete our online feedback form.

 Launch event webinar

 View our 60 minute launch event webinar hosted by Leigh Radford (former Head of ABC Rural).
 Our panel of industry experts discuss the changes and trends in farmland value and reflect on the relative stability of Australian agriculture.
 You'll hear from Alex Gartmann and Will Rayner (Rural Bank) together with Tom Russo (General Manager Elders Real Estate).